-This past season (2012), the women's team won their first-ever playoff match and advanced to the Skyline Championship for the first time in school history.
-The women have made the playoffs in five of their first six seasons.
-Coach Waterhouse currently holds a career record of 36-35 with the women's team.
+This past season (2013), the women's team won their first-ever Conference Championship and advanced to the NCAA Tournament.
+The women have made the playoffs in six of their first seven seasons.
+Coach Waterhouse currently holds a career record of 51-38 with the women's team.

 Coach was born and raised in Plattsburgh, N.Y. and is a 1980